Damasko

 Damasko is a manufacturer of mechanical wristwatches and chronographs based in Barbing, Germany.

 History

 Damasko was formed in 1994 using high-performance materials technology that the founder, Konrad Damasko, had developed for applications including the aerospace industry.
 Until their partnership ended in 2002, Damasko was a supplier of hardened watchcases to Sinn.
 In 2014 Damasko released its first models based on a movement designed themselves.
-Prior to this time its watches had relied upon movements sourced from companies such as Valjoux, Sellita and ETA.
+Prior to this time its watches had relied upon movements sourced from companies such as Swiss ETA SA.